Menu

 Being respectful - demonstrating respect for the viewpoints of others by listening courteously and debating respectfully.

-Being aspirational – an expectation that pupils are capable of research, discussion, debate and opinion on complex topics
+Being aspirational – an expectation that pupils are capable of research, discussion, debate and opinion on increasingly complex topics

 Being caring – developing empathy for individuals and groups of people who faced challenging circumstances in the periods studied